riboflavin/test-framer-sync/compare/krisp-vs-granola.md

 | Language Support                  | ✅ Multiple languages | ❌ English only |
 | Desktop App                       | ✅ Yes (Mac & Windows) | ✅ Yes (Mac-only) |
 | iPhone & Android Apps             | ✅ Yes (Both)       | ❌ No              |
-**Krisp**: Companies or individuals looking for a straightforward tool for remote meetings might find Krisp useful, as it offers a free plan and is easy to use.
-However, its lack of integrations with popular platforms like Zoom and HubSpot may limit its effectiveness in streamlining meeting workflows.
+Some individuals or businesses may find Krisp or Granola useful for basic meeting needs, as both offer a free plan and are easy to use.
+However, those looking for deeper integrations with tools like HubSpot or Notion may find both tools lacking in this aspect.
+Additionally, users seeking an automation engine to streamline meeting processes may be disappointed by the absence of this feature in both Krisp and Granola.

-**Granola**: Users seeking a simple solution for in-person meetings and local recording could consider Granola, which also provides a free plan.
-Nevertheless, its absence of integrations with widely-used tools and limited language support may hinder its ability to fully support users in achieving their meeting objectives.
+While Krisp and Granola are suitable for in-person meetings and local recording, their limitations in integrations and automation may hinder users looking to enhance productivity and efficiency in their meeting workflows.
+Despite offering multiple language support and desktop applications, the absence of Zoom and calendar integrations may limit the overall utility of both tools for users seeking a more comprehensive meeting solution.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.